Informational purposes only, not medical or legal advice. Please consult your doctor or surgeon.

 If the narrowing stays or worsens, you may have:

-Some people end up needing repeated emergency visits for urinary retention (not being able to pee at all).
+Some people end up needing repeated emergency visits for urinary retention (not being able to urinate at all).

 Bladder and kidney strain